-A Development Safety Update Report (DSUR) will be prepared annually, reporting on this study

-IRAS Project ID: 291055, within 60 days of the anniversary of the MHRA approval for the 'first'
+A Development Safety Update Report (DSUR) will be prepared annually, reporting on this study and 'Comparing COVID-19 Vaccine Schedule Combinations (Com-COV) (Ethics Ref: 21/SC/0022, IRAS Project ID: 291055, within 60 days of the anniversary of the MHRA approval for the 'first' COMCOV study.
+The DSURs will be submitted to the Competent Authority, Ethics Committee, HRA (where required), Host NHS Trust and Sponsor.

-COMCOV study.
-The DSURs will be submitted to the Competent Authority, Ethics Committee, generating DSUR reports for Com-COV studies.
+As per the trial's Pharmacovigilance Plan, AZ and Novavax will be responsible respectively for generating DSUR reports for Com-COV studies.
 Sponsor will be responsible for generating DSUR reports for all other vaccines.